An "adaptive" approach to control explosive aphid populations: Aphid Population Dynamics

 \subsubsection{Blow-up for other initial conditions}

 We next explore the case when blow-up is possible for other positive initial data, possibly small.

-\begin{Rmk} The estimate via Theorem \ref{thm:t1}, is only sufficient, in that if initial data is large enough, $x_{0} > k_{max}\left( \frac{r}{a k_{min}} + 1 \right) $, then blow-up will occur.
-This threshold depends strongly on the parameter $a$. \end{Rmk}
+\begin{remark} The estimate via Theorem \ref{thm:t1}, is only sufficient, in that if the initial data is large enough, $x_{0} > k_{max}\left( \frac{r}{a k_{min}} + 1 \right) $, then blow-up will occur.
+This threshold depends strongly on the parameter $a$. \end{remark}

-The smaller $a$ is the larger the data required for blow-up.
+The smaller $a$ is, the larger the data required for blow-up.
 However, this is not seen in simulations.
 Rather small $a$ leads to blow-up for essentially any positive initial condition.
 This motivates proving blow-up for any positive initial data under certain parametric restrictions.
-One approach is to ``construct" a lower solution and derive conditions under which this lower solution blows-up for any initial condition.
+One approach is to ``construct" a lower solution and derive conditions under which this lower solution blows up for any initial condition.
+An ``approximate" ODE for the lower estimate is given by,